A Survey of Mamba: Adapting Mamba to Diverse Data

 \subsection{Non-Sequential Data}

-Non-sequential data differs from sequential data by not adhering to a specific order.
+Non-sequential data differs from sequential data in that it does not adhere to a specific order.
 Its data points can be organized or accessed in any sequence without significantly impacting the data's meaning or interpretation~\cite{huang2011learning}.
-This absence of inherent order presents difficulties for recurrent models such as RNNs and SSMs specifically designed to capture temporal dependencies in data.
+This absence of inherent order presents difficulties for recurrent models such as RNNs and SSMs, specifically designed to capture temporal dependencies in data.
 Surprisingly, Mamba, representing SSMs, has shown outstanding success in efficiently dealing with non-sequential data in recent developments.
 In this section, we will review relevant studies about how Mamba effectively handles non-sequential data, including images, graphs, and point clouds.